 Programming languages, regardless of just how different they seem to spoken languages, do share some similarities with the language humans speak.
-But can they be interpreted or translated in the same way natural language is interpreted or translated into different languages?
+But can programming languages be translated?
+And can we do it in the same way we interpret or translate natural language into other languages?

 To answer this question, we need to take a deeper look at what programming languages are and if there’s a universal coding language that programmers use to communicate with each other!

 What Are Programming Languages?

-Programming languages are formal languages developed to specify instructions that result in various outputs in a computer.
+Programming languages are formal languages.
+Their aim is to specify instructions that result in various outputs in a computer.
 They are vital in the development of programs or software and the implementation of specific algorithms.

 There are many programming languages in use.
 In fact, thousands of programming languages already exist.
 And as you read these lines, they’re busy developing more of them.
 However, only a fraction of them emerge as the commonly used and studied programming languages.
 Many need computation to be in a sequence of operations (imperative form) while others simply specify the desired results (declarative form).